Young performer at the culmination to a week of poetry events in Hull, under the watchful eye of Joseph Coelho

 How do I list an event?

-Don’t do it just now.
-But, nearer the time, scroll down to click on the map on the Join In page.
+Scroll down to click on the map on the Join In page.

 National Poetry Day was founded in 1994 by William Sieghart and has engaged millions of people across the country reading, writing and listening to poetry.
 From 1999 onwards, National Poetry Day has been loosely themed: the theme meant to kickstart inspiration rather than be prescriptive.